 |IN3 Heavy Industrial

 The aim of these fact sheets is to provide guidance on the interpretation of the LEP, ensure our community understands the general requirements for development, and ensure our community provides adequate information to explain the proposal and likely impacts when submitting a development applications.

 We encourage you to discuss your proposal with Council’s Duty Planner or Building Officer.
 This is a free service, available via phone (02) 6801 4000 or in-person at our Customer Experience Centres between 1pm to 4:30pm, Monday to Friday by booking an appointment.
 Enquiries can also be sent via email to email@example.com

 FORMER LOCAL ENVIRONMENTAL PLANS

-The former Dubbo Local Environmental Plan 2011, Wellington Local Environmental Plan 2012, Dubbo Local Environmental Plan 1998 – Urban Areas, Dubbo Local Environment Plan 1997 – Rural Areas and Wellington Local Environmental Plan 1995 can also be found on the NSW legislation website.
+The former Dubbo Local Environmental Plan 2011, Wellington Local Environmental Plan 2012, Dubbo Local Environmental Plan 1998 – Urban Areas, Dubbo Local Environment Plan 1997 – Rural Areas and Wellington Local Environmental Plan 1995 can also be found at Repealed Legislation - NSW Legislation.